 Lake Geneva is a resort city on the shores of Geneva Lake in southeastern Wisconsin.
 The area is a popular vacation destination for Chicago – wealthy Chicagoans built their mansions here during the Gilded Age.

-The highlight is the Lake Geneva Shore Path, a a 21-mile trail around the lake with stunning views of the forest, water and impressive waterfront homes.
-Visitors can hike, bike or take a cruise around the lake.
+The highlight is the Lake Geneva Shore Path, a 21-mile trail around the lake with stunning views of the forest, water and impressive waterfront homes.
+Visitors can hike or take a cruise around the lake.

 Distance from Chicago: 93 miles